Dark theme

 Operating Systems

-Like most, I've used Windows forever... however in 2024 I stepped into the world of Linux.
+Like most, I've used Windows for forever... however in 2024 I stepped into the world of Linux.

 Artwork